0.0

 00.0 ℃

-Today's UV index in Long Beach, United States will be up to 11, indicating a extreme level of sun exposure for the average person.
+Today's UV index in Long Beach, United States will be up to 6.4, indicating a high level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Long Beach, USA, averages 3-7 in the spring and summer, and 1-3 in the fall and winter.